 The main difference of the GlockApps email spam checker from simple content checkers for spam keywords is that we require you to send the message to multiple “seed” email addresses in order to check the spam score for your email content, your reputation (reputation of the email/domain you send from), authentication and real email placement across dozens of ISPs.
 It’s important that you send a test email from the same place you’ll send your actual campaign from.

 GlockApps connects directly with Mailchimp to spam test an email.
 It is also possible to test any other email independently of the email provider you use.
 You need to take a few extra steps to do this.

-So, if you are NOT using Mailchimp, follow these simple steps to test the campaign and determine email delivery problems before you send to the entire list:
+So, if you are NOT using Mailchimp, follow these simple steps to test the campaign and determine email delivery problems before you send to your real email list:

 Click the Start Test button.

-Choose Internet service providers you want to test your email with and click Next.
-We recommend that you test your email with all available providers.
+Choose the spam filters and the Internet service providers you want to test your email with.
+We recommend that you test your email with all available providers and spam filters.

-Go to your email client, create the message and paste the test ID at any place in the message body or in the Subject line.
+Go to your email client, create or open the message and paste the ID at any place in the message body or in the Subject line.

 Go back to GlockApps and copy the seed list.

 Paste the seed list into the To field or load the seed list into a new list in your email marketing software, application or ESP.

 Send the message with the ID string to the seed list.